yschimpf/bioflax/README.md

 ## Direct Feedback alignment [5]
 ### Theory
 The direct feedback alignment algorithm decouples the feedforward and feedback path by using fixed random weights $B$ on the feedback path.
 The difference compared to FA is that the error is no longer backpropagated through all layers until it reaches a specific layer.
 Instead, it is directly propagated to the layer $l$ from the output layer via a single matrix $B_l$.
 This matrix obviously no longer has the dimension $W^T$ but its shape is defined by the dimension of the hidden layer and the output layer together.
-The update rule stay the same as for FA but the matrices $B$ have a different meaning as explained:
+The update rule stays the same as for FA but the matrices $B$ have a different meaning as explained:

 - The forward pass generates outputs $y_{l+1}$ of layer $l+1$ given inputs $y_l$ according he follwoing update rule:
 $$y_{l+1} = \phi(W_{l+1}y_l+b_{l+1})$$